 - Companies can choose to cost their Inventory based on various cost flow methods (namely FIFO, LIFO, Weighted Average Cost and Specific Identification Method).

-- Therefore to make them comparable, we convert LIFO inventory into FIFO inventory by using LIFO reserves.
+- Therefore to make them comparable, we convert LIFO inventory into FIFO inventory by using this reserve.

 US GAAP requires that all companies that use LIFO to also report a LIFO reserve